Lisa the Beauty Queen

 "Lisa the Beauty Queen" is the fourth episode of the fourth season of the American animated television series The Simpsons.
-It first aired on the Fox network in the United States on October 15, 1992.
+It first aired on Fox in the United States on October 15, 1992.
 In the episode, Homer enters Lisa into a beauty pageant to boost her confidence.
 Lisa is runner-up, but gains the title of Little Miss Springfield after the original winner is injured.
 Little Miss Springfield's duties include being a spokesperson for Laramie Cigarettes, which causes Lisa to speak out against smoking.
 As a result of her anti-smoking protests, her title is taken away on a technicality.

-The episode and its accompanying songs and music was written by Jeff Martin and directed by Mark Kirkland where Bob Hope made a guest appearance.
+Jeff Martin wrote the episode and its accompanying songs and music.
+The episode was directed by Mark Kirkland and Bob Hope made a guest appearance.
 The episode references various films, music, and historical events and was well received by critics.